vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: None

+A static IP address for the virtual container host on the client, external, or management network.

+- If you specify an IP address on the external network by using `external-network-ip`, you must also specify a corresponding gateway address by using `external-network-gateway`.
+- If the client or management networks use the same network as the external network, you do not need to specify a gateway for those networks.
-A static IP address for the virtual container host on the client, public, or management network.
-If you specify an IP address by using `client/public/management-network-ip`, you must also specify a  corresponding gateway address by using `client/public/management-network-gateway`.
-If you specify neither a gateway nor an IP address for a given network, `vic-machine create` uses DHCP to obtain an IP address for the virtual container host endpoint VM on that network.
+- If you specify an IP address on the client or management networks by using `--client-network-ip` or `--management-network-ip`, or both, and if those networks do not use the same network as the external network, you must specify a corresponding gateway address by using `client/management-network-gateway`.
+- If you specify neither a gateway nor an IP address for a given network, `vic-machine create` uses DHCP to obtain an IP address for the virtual container host endpoint VM on that network.

 You can specify IP addresses in CIDR format.